Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 What are the top ATS systems?

-Taleo, Manatal, iCIMS, Jobvite, Greenhouse and SmartRecruiters are some of the most commonly used applicant tracking systems.
-There are countless more ATS that companies use depending on their specific needs.
-For example, Taleo is great for large companies with a high influx of applications, whereas JazzHR is preferred by smaller businesses.
+Taleo, Manatal, iCIMS, Jobvite, Greenhouse, and SmartRecruiters are some of the most commonly used applicant tracking systems.
+There are many more ATS that companies use depending on their specific needs.
+For example, Taleo is great for large companies with a high influx of applications, whereas smaller businesses prefer JazzHR.
 If you apply for a job via electronic application, your resume will most likely go through an ATS.

 Word documents (.doc) are the file format most easily read by all ATS.
 Applicant tracking systems have trouble reading PDFs since they interpret it as an image, disregarding the text altogether.
-If an ATS can read a PDF (systems like Jobvite do), make sure the formatting is simple so the ATS can properly scan the text.
+If an ATS can read a PDF (systems like Jobvite do), ensure the formatting is simple, which will the ATS to scan the text correctly.

 How do I know if a company uses ATS?